 Themes of migration and displacement have been part of my practice since I first started making art.
 However, it became clear early on that the reality of being an immigrant is much more complicated than just leaving one place and making a home in another.
-As I continued my practice and my research, I started to think more about the intricacies of my position, factors that hold me back and others that have allowed me to pursue art-making and find opportunities at a young age.
+As I continued my practice and my research, I started to think more about the intricacies of my position, factors that hold me back, and others that have allowed me to pursue art-making and find opportunities at a young age.

 I also realized that the work that I was making when I was younger was embraced by certain institutions because it contributed to a certain image of Canada that fit into national ideals.
 Growing up I was fed the myth of Canada being a “promised land” or land of multiculturalism and opportunities for all, and it’s only been in the last few years that this façade was lifted for me.
-I learnt this narrative at public school, but also from my own family who left a country torn apart from war, poverty, and religion to find middle class safety and comfort in Canada.
-Lately I’ve been thinking about the factors that allowed that to be possible for us.
+I learned this narrative at public school, but also from my own family who left a country torn apart from war, poverty, and religion to find middle-class safety and comfort in Canada.
+Lately, I’ve been thinking about the factors that allowed that to be possible for us.
 Things like race, class, language, education, and policy have a huge impact on the position I find myself in, and yet those same factors have also been used to suppress others.

 Have you fully embraced that position?

 I don’t know if I’ve embraced it, but I think it’s important to acknowledge it.
-I think it’s important for everyone to acknowledge the intersectionality of their position in the world, their setbacks and privileges.
+I think it’s important for everyone to acknowledge the intersectionality of their position in the world, their setbacks, and privileges.
 It makes for a more dynamic conversation if we expose the nuance of the issues we are trying to bring to the forefront.

 I think it’s possible to talk about the struggles of immigrant settlers while also acknowledging that we are benefiting from the colonial project, and I’ve attempted to do that here.

 Why was this important to address in this book?